-To better protect you and Pinnacle Career Institute, we have blocked MOST peer-to-peer file sharing sites at the network level.
-You cannot download or utilize these sites on college computers.
+To better protect you and Pinnacle Career Institute MOST peer to peer file sharing sites have been blocked at the network level and cannot be downloaded or utilized on college computers.
 This does not mean that all possible sites/software have been blocked, as that is next to impossible.
 The responsibility is YOURS to not violate Copyright Law and the College's AUP.